History of Hamburg

-Hamburg was founded in the 9th century as a mission settlement to convert the Saxons.
+Hamburg was founded in the 9th century.
 Since the Middle Ages, it has been an important trading center in Europe.
 The convenient location of the port and its independence as a city and state for centuries strengthened this position.

 The city was a member of the medieval Hanseatic trading league and a free imperial city of the Holy Roman Empire.
 From 1815 until 1866 Hamburg was an independent and sovereign state of the German Confederation, then the North German Confederation (1866–71), the German Empire (1871–1918) and during the period of the Weimar Republic (1918–33).
 In Nazi Germany Hamburg was a city-state and a Gau from 1934 until 1945.
 After the Second World War Hamburg was in the British Zone of Occupation and became a state in the western part of Germany in the Federal Republic of Germany (since 1949).